LinuxForHealth/FHIR/fhir-bucket/README.md

 | resource_types | The FHIR model resource names |
 | logical_resources | Holds the logical id for every resource created by the FHIR server |

-See the com.ibm.fhir.bucket.persistence.FhirBucketSchema class for details (columns and relationships) on the above tables.
+See the org.linuxforhealth.fhir.bucket.persistence.FhirBucketSchema class for details (columns and relationships) on the above tables.

 The `resource_bundle_loads` table contains timestamp fields marking the start and end of processing.
 The end time is only updated if the bundle is completed before the loader is stopped.